JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 `npx` is a very cool way to run the Node.js codes, and provides many useful features.

-In this section, I want to introduce a very powerful command that’s been available in **npm** starting version 5.2, released in July 2017: **npx**.
+In this section, I want to introduce a very powerful command that's been available in **npm** starting version 5.2, released in July 2017: **npx**.

-If you don’t want to install npm, you can install npx as a [standalone package](https://www.npmjs.com/package/npx).
+If you don't want to install npm, you can install npx as a [standalone package](https://www.npmjs.com/package/npx).

 `npx` lets you run code built with Node.js and published through the npm registry.